Antón Lamazares

 BIO

-He has written several books and held a significant number of solo and group exhibitions.
-His work is included in the permanent collection of the Museo Nacional Centro de Arte Reina Sofía, as well as in other important museums and private collections around the world.
+He has written several books and has held a significant number of individual and collective exhibitions.
+His work is in the permanent collection of the Museo Nacional Centro de Arte Reina Sofia, in addition to being included in other important museums and private collections around the world.

 No results found.